Adrenaline junkies or anyone looking for unconventional things to do in Grand Rapids, look no further.

 Gather your friends for some adrenaline-pumping outdoor fun at the TreeRunner Grand Rapids Adventure Park.
 Navigate through obstacle courses in the woods and enjoy the rush of the 365-foot zip line, all tucked away in the treetops.

 Break a sweat with any of their seven obstacle routes that vary in difficulty, length, and height.
-This activity may sound daunting, but the staff at TreeRunner Grand Rapids will walk you through how to use safety equipment, gear, and are there to help make this a fun experience.
+This activity may sound daunting, but the staff at TreeRunner Grand Rapids will walk you through how to use safety equipment and gear, and are there to help make this a fun experience.

-Tickets start at $42 for adults and kids 14+ and $20 for children 4-13, which includes three hours of time in the park.
-This activity is family friendly (ages four and up) and great for group outings.
+Tickets start at $45 for adults and kids 14+ and $38 for children 7-13, which includes three hours of time in the park.
+This activity is family friendly (ages seven and up) and great for group outings.

 Learn how to shoot a bow and arrow or sharpen your archery skills at the West Michigan Archery Center in Rockford.